utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ## Removing elements from a Partner Workspace

-You must be an Editor on an API, collection, or environment, the Workspace Admin, Partner Manager, or a Super Admin to remove an element from a Partner Workspace.
+You must be at least an Editor on an API, collection, or environment to remove an element from a Partner Workspace.
+You can also be a Workspace Admin, Partner Manager, or Super Admin to remove any element from a Partner Workspace.

 To remove an element by moving it to another workspace, do the following: